apache/systemds/docs/troubleshooting-guide.md

      <value>0.0</value>
     </property>

-They can also be configured on a **per-task basis** by inserting the following in `SystemML-config.xml`.
+They can also be configured on a **per SystemML-task basis** by inserting the following in `SystemML-config.xml`.

     <mapred.job.shuffle.merge.percent>0.2</mapred.job.shuffle.merge.percent>
     <mapred.job.shuffle.input.buffer.percent>0.2</mapred.job.shuffle.input.buffer.percent>